-A building fabric and system that is quicker, greener, and cheaper than traditional bricks and mortar or steel or timber frame construction would be the ideal solution, then.
+A building fabric and system that is quicker, greener, and more cost effective than traditional bricks and mortar or steel or timber frame construction would be the ideal solution, then.

-For Green Life Buildings (GLB), sustainability, efficiency, and cost-saving, alongside safety, have been the key principles at the forefront of its advanced building system using EMMEDUE (M2) technology.
+For green building company Green Life Buildings (GLB), safety, sustainability, and saving, have been the key principles at the forefront of its advanced building system using EMMEDUE (M2) technology.

 Approved by the government as a Modern Method of Construction (MMC), the Corby-based offsite experts boats the only UK factory that produces the system.

 From there GLB is providing innovative, sustainable, and cost-effective structural building solutions to developers, housing associations and local authorities.